 Marketing organizations should utilize a common, consistent language (and data structure) across the entire department to organize their plans.
 Likewise, budget and activities should be organized into hierarchies that align with the way your organization is structured.
 We recommend a single taxonomy – such as IDC’s activity taxonomy or the SiriusDecisions Campaign Framework.

-For example, National Instruments used the SiriusDecisions Campaign Framework to bring sanity back to their annual planning process for a 400-member global marketing team.
+For example, NI (formerly National Instruments) used the SiriusDecisions Campaign Framework to bring sanity back to their annual planning process for a 400-member global marketing team.
 A combination of this industry-accepted framework, doubling down on collaboration, and technology from Allocadia led to huge strides in their planning and budgeting process.

 3. Plan against strategic targets and goals